 Are you the next Student Ambassador?
 Find out more about SALP and how you can join by:

-- Asking a current Student Ambassador around campus (look for them at campus events or in your class);
+- Asking a current Student Ambassador around campus

-- Checking out their page on CougarConnect;
+- Checking out the SALP page on CougarConnect

-- Or email at email@example.com
+- Emailing email@example.com

-Become an Officer within a Student Club, Organization and Affiliation (COA)
+Become a Student Organization Officer

 Collegiate Leadership Conference of Ohio (CLCO)

-and professionals across Ohio.
+students and professionals across Ohio.

 Many students participate in and gain leadership skills by gaining a Student Employment position on campus.
 As a part of Columbus State's Career Services office, Student Employment is a resource that helps currently enrolled students find part-time employment opportunities on-campus and off-campus through our network of non-profit partners.
 Some positions are open to all students, while others may require a type of Financial Aid known as Federal Work Study.
 Applicants must be enrolled in a degree or certificate program at Columbus State Community College.

 To learn more about Student Employment positions and how you may develop your leadership skills through working on campus, visit the Career Services website.